tflori/dependency-injector/README.md

 $container->alias(Config::class, 'cfg');
 ```

-### Factories
+### Define dependencies

+Dependencies that are built when they are requested can be added using `Container::add(string $name, $getter)`.
+The
-The resolving of a dependency is done by an instance of a `FactoryInterface`.
-You can write your own factories or use
+getter can be a callable (such as closures - what we did above), a class name of a factory, an instance of a factory or
+any other class name.

+> Factory here means a class that implements `FactoryInterface` or `SharableFactoryInterface`.

+`Container:add()` will return the factory that got added and which factory get added is defined as:

-the existing factory implementations:
+- An instance of a factory: the given factory

-- `CallableFactory` A factory that calls a callable to get the instance (or value)
-- `ClassFactory` This factory creates a instance of the given class (with arguments and method calls)
+- A class name of a factory: a new object of the given class
-- `SingletonFactory` Singleton classes can be passed through the container to provide mocks instead
-- `Instance` This is a pseudo factory that just holds a instance (or value)
-- `Alias` The second pseudo factory that just requests another dependency
+- A class name of a class using singleton pattern: a `SingletonFactory`
+- Any other class name: a `ClassFactory`
+- A callable: a `CallableFactory`

+Dependencies using factories implementing `SharableFactoryInterface` can be shared by calling `$factory->share()` or
+using the shortcut `Container::share(string $name, $getter)`.

 #### Own factories

 When you write own factories you will have to implement `FactoryInterface` or `SharableFactoryInterface`.
 The